Q8bot Robot Dog

 Single-Leg Test

 To prove that such an actuator is powerful and fast enough to perform some agile movements, I built a testing rig with a linear rail to see how well a single leg can jump.
+The same test setup was later used to optimize the robot's leg geometry for optimal jumping performance.

 Rev 0: Tethered Robot